KOI CLUB OF SAN DIEGONEWSLETTERSEPTEMBER 2022

 We were given the OK to clean the JFG biofilter September 10 at 8:00-10:00.
 They do have something going on at the lower pond that morning, but the upper pond is clear for us.
 So put this activity on your calendar and we hope to see you there.
 As usual, park behind the organ pavilion and walk up the service driveway to the back gate of JFG.
 The walk-thru gate will be propped open to let you in.

 After we clean the bio, we would like to try to catch the remaining little koi from last year’s spawning.
 Only they’re not so little anymore!
 We have been given permission to do this beyond their 10:00 opening time, so we may get a lot of interest and questions from the public.
-Those of you who want to help, please dress appropriately and have fun!
-We will be keeping a handful of small koi who show potential in the upper pond but the rest will go to the canyon pond.

 Hope to see you there!
 Any questions, email Linda at lpluth@cox.net or leave a message on her cell 619-200-4146.